schwannden/pratical-spark/example-with-nyc-taxi-data/exploratory-analysis.md

 res43: Array[(Double, Int)] = Array((14.0,36874), (15.0,36247), (16.0,32898), (17.0,31912), (22.0,30992), (21.0,30692), (20.0,30292), (13.0,30137), (18.0,28705), (23.0,28314), (19.0,27600), (12.0,26001), (10.0,23614), (11.0,22982), (7.0,21469), (9.0,21325), (6.0,21308), (8.0,20183), (0.0,20019), (5.0,15693), (1.0,12565), (4.0,10980), (2.0,8792), (3.0,8211))
 ```

-The peak our for taking off varies greatly.
+The peak hour for taking off varies greatly.
 It says if one is taking a long distance trip, they most likely departs in afternoon so that they arrive at destination earlier.